-Looking, perceiving rapidly, consciously or not, a detail, an impression, a moment of calm, a fragment; and then I imagine that I am made up of all that, as if it were food.
-I assume that, like everyone, I am made up of everything: my entire environment, human beings, cities, trees, of everything and I assume that I am a translation in which everything is summarised, as if in a dot.
+Looking, perceiving rapidly, consciously or not, a detail, an impression, a moment of calm, a fragment, and then I imagine that I am made up of all that, as if it were food.
+I assume that, like everyone, I am made up of everything: my entire environment, human beings, cities, trees, of everything and I assume that I am translation in which everything is summarized, as if in a dot.

 Painting testifies to that.

 How reassuring, restful it is, painting, like so many crucial friendships.